Car Rental in Spain: Age, Credit Card, Insurance and What You Need

 ZBE low emission zones: Madrid, Barcelona and Seville

-Seville: ZBE in the historic centre.
-Less aggressive enforcement than Madrid or Barcelona, but fines apply.
+Seville: a smaller ZBE in the historic centre, enforced less aggressively than Madrid or Barcelona, but the fine still lands if you’re caught.

 • AP-41: Madrid to Toledo